 Salad Topping

 - White or red onion, thinly sliced: Red onion adds sharpness and color, while white onion is milder.
-Soaking in cold water for 10 mins can reduce bitterness
+Soaking in cold water for 10 mins can reduce bitterness.

 - Arugula: Peppery and tender, arugula is a perfect foil for the rich kebab.
 You can swap in vegetable kale or baby spinach if needed